Adjunctions and defects in Landau-Ginzburg models: Defect action on bulk fields

 (ii): By the argument of Remark~\ref{remark:indeptlambda} reordering the partial derivatives of $d_{X^\vee}$ leaves $\mathcal D_r(X^\vee)$ invariant up to a sign.
 Together with $(d_{X^\vee})_{ij} = (-1)^{|e_i|}(d_X)_{ji}$ one checks that the claim then follows from Proposition~\ref{prop:defectaction}.

 (iii): We give the proof for $\mathcal D_l$, the other case is analogous.
 The basic argument is a standard calculation with string diagrams.
 There are however slight modifications needed due to the fact that $\LG$ is graded pivotal as discussed in Section~\ref{sec:wiggliesandsigns}.
+In fact we observe that the following proof, and hence part (iii) of the proposition, holds in any graded pivotal bicategory.

 We start by writing $\mathcal D_l(X) \circ \mathcal D_l(Y)$ applied to some element of $\uHom(\Delta_V, \Omega_V)$ as

 where we used the Zorro moves to re-express the identity on $Y\otimes X$, as well as~\eqref{eq:switcherooomegalines}.
 Inserting the quantum dimension of a wiggly line (which equals one) we are now in a position to apply~\eqref{eq:nicepivotality} to the lower part of the diagram on the right-hand side to find that it equals